nuxt/docs/en/api/configuration-render.md

 ## bundleRenderer
 - Type: `object`

-> Use `ssr` option to customize vue SSR bundle renderer
+> Use this option to customize vue SSR bundle renderer.
+This option is skipped for spa mode.

 ```js
 module.exports = {